WHAT ARE THE ADVANTAGES OF HOSPICE CARE?

 Services are provided 24 hours a day, seven days a week.

 Hospice care is a cost-effective and is a covered benefit under Medicare, Medicaid and many other private insurance plans.
-Hospice of Scotland County provides care, regardless of the patient's inability to cover expenses.
+Scotland Regional Hospice provides care, regardless of the patient's inability to cover expenses.

 Hospice is the preferred choice of healthcare for patients and families coping with a life threatening illness.

 A person is eligible for hospice care with Scotland Regional Hospice when the physician has determined that his/her life expectancy is six months or less.
 The patient must agree to have Hospice care and live in our service area which includes Scotland, Robeson, Richmond.
 Hoke, Marlboro, Dillon and Chesterfield County.
 The patient should have a primary physician or will be followed by the Hospice Medical Director.
 There should be a caregiver in the home, especially when the patient's condition begins to decline.